alcrene/emd-paper-notebooks/Ex_UV_criteria-comparison.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 $\eE$: Model evidence
 ~ The Bayesian model evidence is obtained by integerating the posterior.
-For this we need to set priors on the parameters $T$ and $σ$; a common practice is to use “uninformative priors”, to “let the data speak”.{cite:p}`gelmanHolesBayesianStatistics2021` (In other words, we choose broad priors which let the posterior concentrate near the likelihood.)
+For this we need to set priors on the parameters $T$ and $σ$; a common practice is to use “uninformative priors”, to “let the data speak” {cite:p}`gelmanHolesBayesianStatistics2021`.
+(In other words, we choose broad priors which let the posterior concentrate near the likelihood.)
 For this example we use the following priors:
   $$\begin{aligned}
     π\Bigl(\log \frac{σ}{[σ]}\Big) &\sim \Unif(\log 2^9, \log 2^{14})   &&\quad& π_2\Bigl(\log \frac{σ}{[σ]}\Big) &\sim \Unif(\log 2^9, \log 2^{10})\\
     π\Bigl(\log \frac{T}{[T]}\Bigr) &\sim \Unif(\log 1000, \log 5000) &&\quad& π_2\Bigl(\log \frac{T}{[T]}\Bigr) &\sim \Unif(\log 3900, \log 4100)\\